Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/05-ui-components.md

 # UI Component Design

-This document details the design and implementation of the Package Manager's UI components, including their structure, styling, interactions, and accessibility features.
+This document details the design and implementation of the Marketplace's UI components, including their structure, styling, interactions, and accessibility features.

 ## PackageManagerView

-The PackageManagerView is the main container component that manages the overall package manager interface.
+The PackageManagerView is the main container component that manages the overall marketplace interface.

 ### Component Structure